ddaugher/ddaugher.github.io/_publications/managers_guide_to_engineering_practices.md

 excerpt: "is it really that tough?"
 date: 2020-01-01
 comments: true
+published: true
 ---

 Card walls are all the rage.
 It seems every team, proclaiming to be 'agile' or following some form of 'agile', has a card wall.
 Although, in most cases, I do not see these teams actually knowing why they have a card wall or even what they are supposed to do with the wall... or the cards.
 I would suggest dismantling and removing the card wall... if the team doesn't understand why they have a wall or the value of having the wall.
 Not knowing why, will just result in the team not seeing the benefits and not using the wall.

 So... now that I have suggested throwing your card wall away, maybe I should spend some